-Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.
+Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to avoid.

 We’ve analyzed data from NHTSA, Consumer Reports, and J.D.
 Power to give you the complete scoop on each model year.

-Ever wondered why the 2011 Mariner is a dependability champion, or what makes the 2008 model troublesome?
+Ever wondered why the 2011 Mariner is a reliability champion, or what makes the 2008 model problematic?

 We’ve got answers on effectiveness, safety, and more.
 Ready to become a Mariner expert?